billyldc/billyldc.github.io/_pages/cv.md

 Education
 ======
 * **Ph.D in Computer Science** (Expected 2027)
-  The University of Hong Kong
-  *Advisor: Prof. Zhiyi Huang*
+  The University of Hong Kong , School of Computing and Data Science *Advisor: Prof. Zhiyi Huang*
   *Sep.
 2023 - Present*